iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.14/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.alohasafe.alert 1 reviews"/>
 </p>

+> Asinine that a government is mandating a third-party program that tracks health data.
+Irresponsible and ineffective.
+This demonstrates a clear lack of understanding of viral transmission.<br> :date: __2021-05-17 17:41:28__

+> Waste of state funds<br> :date: __2021-05-14 19:21:06__

 > It steals your data by provide services which it needs to run.
 Things like GPS coordinates, known associatie which are link to you.
 Health data and so much more.<br> :date: __2021-04-21 10:31:22__

 > Doesn't work.
 My partner and I kept bluetooth on always.
 When he got COVID he reported it to the app with the code and I never got notified from the app, despite the fact that we live together.<br> :date: __2021-04-05 03:27:04__